Magyartanulas/magyartanulas.github.io/word_order.md

 * Topic + Emphasis: Mit?
 Két szendvicset

-### The effect of coverbs

-There's a simple rule when it comes to coverbs.
-While the coverb remains attached to the verb, the verb is emphasised and the sentence remains neutral.
-However, when the coverb is detached, the word order can change and thus different things can become emphasised.
-For example:

-* A mohó róka megette a csirkét. - (The greedy fox at the chicken.
-NEUTRAL)
-  - A mohó **róka** ette meg a csirkét. - (It was the *fox* that ate the chicken.)
-  - A **csirkét** ette meg a mohó róka.  - (It was the *chicken* that the fox ate.)

-This detachment can also be seen when a verb and a telic verb in the infinitive are used together.

-* Próbáltam elnézni. - (I *tried* to look away)
-  - El próbáltam nézni. - (I tried to look *away*.
-Not up, down, out or in.)
-  - Elnézni próbáltam - (I tried to *look away*.
-Not see, listen or speak.)

-Whenever the sentence is negated and/or contains imperatives or subjunctives, the coverb will always be detached.

 ### Questions

 Something you'll notice is that the verb almost always follow a question word.